EmaSuriano/react-hotkey-tooltip/README.md

 ## Why you should use it?

-When working with hotkeys in a React application we will find many problems when trying to implement it:
+When working with Hotkeys in a React application we will find many problems when trying to implement it:

 - Hotkeys are only accessible inside a specific component (not globally).
-- Must take care of the hotkeys manually throughout the life cycle.
+- Must take care of the Hotkeys manually throughout the life cycle.
-- Have to provide a way so the user can see all the hotkeys on the screen.
+- Have to provide a way so the user can see all the Hotkeys on the screen.

-This library will help you by declaring global hotkeys that automatically will be updated by any life cycle of the component and show a tooltip by pressing a combination of keys ✨
+This library will help you by declaring global Hotkeys that automatically will be updated by any life cycle of the component and show a tooltip by pressing a combination of keys ✨

 ## Built with

-Why mess up with document.addEventListener or positioning/styling tooltips if there are a lot of open source libraries that can do that for me.
+Why mess up with document.addEventListener or positioning/styling Tooltips if there are a lot of open source libraries that can do that for me.
 These are the chosen ones!

 - [mousetrap](https://github.com/ccampbell/mousetrap): to bind and unbind Hotkeys globally 🌐
 - [@tippyjs/react](https://github.com/atomiks/tippyjs-react): to display beautiful Tooltips 😄